nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `comBGC/`
-  - `bgc_summary.csv`: summary of the output of the pipelines' BGC detection tools used.
+  - `combgc_complete_summary.csv`: summarized output from all BGC detection tools used in tsv format.

 </details>

 **comBGC** is a local module which summarizes the results of the **Biosynthetic Gene Cluster (BGC)** prediction tools (antiSMASH, deepBGC, GECCO) used in the pipeline into one comprehensive summary with standardized headers.

+**Note:** comBGC does not feature hmmer_hmmsearch at the moment.

 ### MultiQC